balintradics/covidplots/README.md

-# Make plots of COVID-19 latest data from Johns Hopkins database
+# Make time series plots of COVID-19 latest data from Johns Hopkins database

 To use: